-We, the Redemptorists, friends and associates celebrate the feast of a Brother, Saint Gerard Majella.
+We, the Redemptorists, friends and associates celebrate the feast of a Brother, Saint Gerard Majella on the 16th of October every year.
 Gerard was beatified by Leo Xlll on January 29, 1893, and canonized by Saint Pius X on December 11, 1904.
-He is invoked as patron of mothers, especially in time of pregnancy.
+He is invoked as a patron of mothers, especially in times of pregnancy.
 Couples hoping to conceive a child also seek Saint Gerard’s intercession.

 Gerard Majella was born in Muro Lucano, Italy, on April 6, 1726.
-From his parents Gerard learned the love of prayer and sacrifice.
+From his parents, Gerard learned the love of prayer and sacrifice.
 When his father died, Gerard, being the only son, had to provide for his family by working as a tailor.
-At the age of fourteen he sought to enter the Capuchin friary but was rejected because of his poor health.
-After a short time as the domestic servant of the bishop of Lacedonia, he continues with tailoring and supported the family.
+At the age of fourteen, he sought to enter the Capuchin friary but was rejected because of his poor health.
+After a short time as the domestic servant of the bishop of Lacedonia, he continued with tailoring and supported the family.

 In April 1749 after attending a Redemptorist mission in Muro, Gerard succeeded in getting himself accepted by the Redemptorist Congregation.
 Following a trial period and a year of novitiate in the house at Deliceto, he professed religious vows on July 16, 1752.
 Gerard was noted for his observance of the Redemptorist rule, and for collecting money for the material needs of the community.
 He was the hope for those who were weighed down by poverty.
 Gerard had great empathy and testified to trust in the love and the compassion of God.